 - 4.4.1.
-Complete architectural plans

-- 4.4.2.
-Construct the hatchery and WET Center.
+Construct the hatchery and WET Center. - 4.4.2.
+Create watershed education and awareness projects and interpretive experiences.

-- 4.4.3.
-Staff the hatchery and WET Center.

-- 4.4.4.
-Begin operations.

 Strategy 4.5: Continue to promulgate regulations that protect fish stocks from over-exploitation and equitably distribute fishing opportunity.